Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-properties-java.md

 ### Agent-Specific Properties

-Use the properties in this section to apply any Java agnet-wide configurations.
+Use the properties in this section to apply any Java agent-wide configurations.

 * **java**:
   * **standalone_app_name**: Set the name of a standalone application.
 If this value is set, the agent assumes there is only one application in this server.